jollySleeper/Privylease/README.md

    - KV namespace: Select the `rate-limit` namespace you just created
    - Click "Save and Deploy"

-   **Note:** The KV namespace is required for the rate limiting security feature that prevents brute force attacks on the password.
+   **Note:** The KV namespace enables rate limiting (5 attempts = 15-minute block) to prevent brute force attacks.
+If not configured, the worker will still function normally but with reduced security - a warning will be logged in the worker console.

 6. **Copy Worker URL**
    - Your worker URL will look like: `https://github-proxy.your-subdomain.workers.dev`